Skip to main content

 • grinding

 The grinding aspect of the game is a major point of contention among players, with many describing it as excessively tedious and time-consuming.
-While some players enjoy the grind as a core part of the experience, appreciating the sense of achievement it brings, others find it frustrating, especially due to poor drop rates and the prevalence of bots disrupting farming areas.
-Additionally, the game leans heavily towards a pay-to-win model, making it difficult for free-to-play users to progress without investing significant time or money.
+While some enjoy the grind as a core part of the experience, appreciating the sense of achievement it brings, others find it frustrating, especially when compounded by low drop rates and the prevalence of bots disrupting farming areas.
+Overall, the game is characterized as heavily grind-oriented, often requiring significant time investment or real money to progress effectively, making it less appealing for casual players or those averse to grinding.

 • “The game is not too grindy at all.”